-You may have heard that the key to good sleep for your baby is allowing them to fall asleep on their own.
+You may have heard that the key to good sleep for your baby is allowing him to fall asleep on his own.
 When babies are newborns, most parents expect that they’ll need to help baby get to sleep, whether that’s by rocking, walking, bouncing, nursing, bottle feeding, or any other prop!
-However, as your baby gets older and continues having regular wakeups, you may wonder, “When will my baby be old enough to fall asleep on their own and sleep through the night?”
+However, as your baby gets older and continues having regular wakeups, you may wonder, “When will my baby be old enough to fall asleep on his own and sleep through the night?”

 First, let’s talk a little bit about why it’s important for a baby to learn to fall asleep independently.
 Every person, babies included, wake on average 2-6 times per night.
 If a child only knows how to fall asleep when she is being rocked or fed, every time she wakes she will cry out and signal that she needs to get back to sleep, and therefore she needs to be rocked or fed.
 If a child knows how to fall asleep independently, when she wakes in the middle of the night and doesn’t have a true need- hunger or a wet diaper- she will know how to fall back asleep.